h3kk4t3h/landing-page/README.md

 # landing-page
-A landing page Project part of TheOdinProject
+A landing page Project part of TheOdinProject.